 There is room for about 30-40 cars but on busy weekends it does fill early and there is no parking allowed anywhere else in the area except at designated sites.
-We have also been asked to mention that dogs are absolutely PROHIBITED on AMR land.
+We have also have been asked to mention that dogs are absolutely PROHIBITED on AMR land.
 This is not a new rule, but one that has been enforced for over 100 years.
 Don't plan on taking your dog on this hike.

 |CNY Hiking HOME PAGE||Adirondack Park||Northville-Placid Trail||The 46 ADK High Peaks||ADK Fire Tower Challenge|